Session Replay is evolving for scale, speed, and AI-powered insights

 With Session Replay support for mParticle on web, teams can capture replays alongside their existing event pipelines.
 Replay data stays connected to governed analytics context, reducing friction and making adoption simpler for CDP-first stacks.

-As Session Replay usage scales, the challenge often isn’t finding replays…it’s knowing which ones are worth watching.
+As Session Replay usage scales, the challenge often isn’t finding replays…it’s knowing which ones matter.

 Optimize for outcomes, not just engagement